-- Vitamin B1 (in oats, buckwheat, meal, yeast, egg’s yolk, pork and chicken meat) is responsible for the proper functioning of the nervous system, liver, heart and kidneys.
-If you have a lack of this vitamin you experience weakness, decreased blood pressure, anorexia, irritability, insomnia, tendency to constipation, decreased immunity.
+- Vitamin B1 (found in oats, buckwheat, meal, yeast, egg’s yolk, pork and chicken meat) is responsible for proper functioning of the nervous system, liver, heart and kidneys.
+If you have a lack of this vitamin, you experience weakness, decreased blood pressure, anorexia, irritability, insomnia, tendency to constipation, decreased immunity.
 The required daily dose is 1.7 mg.

-- Vitamin B2 (in beef liver, eggs, cheese, milk, yogurt, sour cream, fatty fish) participates in protein synthesis – in building the body’s cells, red blood cells.
-It also is responsible for the growth and repair of tissues, improves skin elasticity.
-The lack is revealed via dull hair, dandruff, photophobia and eye diseases, slow-healing wounds, anemia and immunity falls.
+- Vitamin B2 (found in beef liver, eggs, cheese, milk, yogurt, sour cream, fatty fish) participates in protein synthesis – in building the body’s cells, red blood cells.
+It also is responsible for growth and repair of tissues, improves skin elasticity.
+The lack is revealed in dull hair, dandruff, photophobia and eye diseases, slow-healing wounds, anemia and immunity issues.
 The daily dose is 2 mg.

 - Vitamin B3 (coffee, cereals, oatmeal, corn, bread, potatoes, tomatoes) is required for the normal functioning of the digestive system for protein and carbohydrate metabolism.
-B3 normalizes the cholesterol level, it increases the blood flow.
-The lack is revealed via drowsiness, depression, irritability, insomnia, tooth decay, bad breath, tendency to constipation.
+B3 normalizes cholesterol level and increases blood flow.
+The lack is revealed in drowsiness, depression, irritability, insomnia, tooth decay, bad breath, tendency to constipation.
 The daily dose is 20 mg.

-- Vitamin B6 (yeast, meat, eggs, potatoes, bread from wheat flour, bananas) stimulates the nervous system and improves immunity.
-Tremors in the hands, memory loss, tic, acne, obesity are the signs of its lack.
+- Vitamin B6 (yeast, meat, eggs, potatoes, bread made wheat flour, bananas) stimulates the nervous system and improves immunity.
+Tremor in hands, memory loss, tics, acne, obesity are the signs of its deficiency.
 The daily dose is 2 mg.

-- Vitamin B9 (avocados, oranges, green onions, peas, lettuce, spinach, strawberries, raw cabbage, mushrooms, potatoes, eggs) is necessary for the synthesis of nucleic acids, i.e. formation of protein molecules.
-Weakness, irritability, chronic fatigue syndrome, depression are the signs of its lack.
+- Vitamin B9 (avocados, oranges, green onions, peas, lettuce, spinach, strawberries, raw cabbage, mushrooms, potatoes, eggs) is necessary for synthesis of nucleic acids, i.e. formation of protein molecules.
+Weakness, irritability, chronic fatigue syndrome, depression are the signs of its defici.
 The daily dose is 400 mcg.

 - Vitamin B12 (lean meat, offal, fish, shellfish, cheese, cottage cheese) is essential for vital functions of cells of the nervous tissue and bone marrow cells.
 It is involved in the formation of blood cells, reduces cholesterol.
 Anemia with lesions of blood cells can develop because of its deficiency.
 The required daily dose is 3 g.

-- Vitamin D (, fatty fish, eggs, butter, cream) participates in calcium and phosphorus metabolism, the building of a skeleton and the thyroid glands, strengthens gums, regulates the functioning of the heart and nervous system.
+- Vitamin D (fatty fish, eggs, butter, cream) participates in calcium and phosphorus metabolism, the formation of skeleton and thyroid function, strengthens gums, regulates the functioning of the heart and nervous system.
 The lack of it in children leads to rickets, curvature of the leg bones, rib cage and skull.
 In adults, the deficiency leads to bone fragility and brittleness.
 The required daily dose is 5 g.

-- Vitamin C (black currant, gooseberry, grapefruit, pepper, parsley, sorrel, spinach) is made of collagen, which provides the flexibility and elasticity of the skin, preventing the formation of wrinkles, stretch marks.
+- Vitamin C (black currant, gooseberry, grapefruit, pepper, parsley, sorrel, spinach, kiwi, broccoli) is a source of collagen, which provides the flexibility and elasticity of the skin, preventing the formation of wrinkles, stretch marks.
 It has a healing effect, strengthens blood vessels, improves the immune system and together with other vitamins prevents aging and destroys toxins, stress and nervous tension.
-Its lack lleads to stop muscle growth.
-But Vitamin C can be dangerous for people who are prone to blood clots and may lead to the occurrence of blood clots.
+Its lack leads to impeded muscle growth.
+But Vitamin C can be dangerous for people who are prone to blood clotting and may lead to the occurrence of thrombosis.
 The required daily dose is 70mg.

-Besides these vitamins you also need to take with food or in pills vitamins A, K, E along with phosphorus, chromium, iron, zinc, copper and calcium.
+Apart from these vitamins, you also need to take vitamins A, K, E either with food or as supplements along with such microelements as phosphorus, chromium, iron, zinc, copper and calcium.